senanu/b40/docs/labs/R/r_faq.md

 No!
 Please start by [learning about using RStudio and RStudio.cloud](intro_to_rstudio.html).
 Then you can go on to the [Introduction to R](intro_to_r.html).
 Come back here if/when you have questions.

+## How do I get help with R/RStudio in this class?

+I recognize that most students in my class have never done any computer programming before.
+I can help!
+You'll need to send me your .Rmd file via email.
+When you do so, you can either send the file as an attachment OR you can copy-and-paste it into an email message.
+If you copy and paste, you must ***use the "Source" mode so that you include all the formatting marks***
+{% include figure.html url="/b40/assets/labs/01_sourceVisualMode.png" width="80%" caption="Buttons to toggle between Source and Visual modes" %}

+I try to be very responsive and timely in giving help via email, but it will be in your interest to get started early with R projects so that there's time for a bit of back-and-forth between us before an assignment is due, so please plan accordingly.

 # RStudio

 ## Where is my output going?